 Irish cream: I'm a bit of a snob when it comes to Irish cream liqueur and will only contemplate Baileys.
 To be fair, it's a long time since I've given any other brand a go, perhaps there are some pretty good ones around now.
 Just feel free to use the one that you prefer.

-- Pour a measure of Irish cream into a heatproof drinks glass or mug.
+- Step 1: Pour a measure of Irish cream into a heatproof drinks glass or mug.

 Expert tips

-- Warm your serving glass or mug by filling it with hot water whilst you are making your Baileys coffee drink.
-It’s the best way to ensure that your latte is served at optimum temperature.
+- Warm your serving glass/ mug: Fill it with hot water whilst you are making your Irish cream latte.
+It's the best way to ensure that your coffee is served at optimum temperature.

 Frequently asked questions